ArthTechnologies/ocelot/files/docs/home.md

 # Universal Header Parameters

 These parameters will be needed to make a request on behalf of an account.
-The exceptions are `/accounts/email/signup` and `/accounts/email/signin`, which don't require universal headers.
+The exceptions are the signin and signup routes, which don't require universal headers.

 - `token`: A UUID that lets you send web requests on behalf of an account.
-This is returned by `/accounts/email/signup` and `/accounts/email/signin` upon a successful request.
+This is returned by the signup and signin routes upon a successful request.

-- `email`: The email of a user's account.
+- `username`: Formatted as the account type (like email or discord), then a colon (:), then the username/email.